mojo-consulting/mojo-consulting.github.io/content/contact.md

 We'd love to discuss how to design, develop and deliver your next digital product.

-Book a **free strategy workshop** with us today to start generating solutions for your digital product goals.
-Please fill out the form below to get in touch.
+Book a *free strategy workshop* with us today to start generating solutions for your digital product goals.
+[Reserve a session on Calendly](https://calendly.com/mojo-consulting/30min) or use the form below to reach out.

 {{< contact-form >}}